COUNCIL OF GEORGIST ORGANIZATIONS, INC.

 Article III – Membership

-All organizations which agree with the purposes of the corporation may apply for membership by signing an application form and remitting dues.
-Upon acceptance by the Council, members shall receive a Certificate of Membership, periodic communications, an allotment of free literature, and shall be entitled to vote on the election of officers and other business coming before the organization.
+Organizations, groups and individuals that agree with the purposes of the Council may apply for membership by signing the appropriate application form and remitting membership dues.
+Upon acceptance by the Council, members shall receive periodic communications, an allotment of any available free literature, and shall be entitled to vote on the election of officers and other business coming before the Council.
 Members shall be listed in the organization directory.
-Membership dues shall be determined with due regard to geographic location.

-Individuals may join as Affiliates and shall receive all benefits except voting and listing in the directory; and in lie of the Certificate of membership, shall receive an Affiliate Certificate.
+Individuals, groups and organizations may join as Affiliates by signing the appropriate application form and remitting affiliateship dues and shall receive all benefits except voting and listing in the directory.

 If the President or any other officer or member deems it advisable to remove a particular member from membership, the matter shall be submitted to all members in a statement signed by at least three members; an appeal or counter-argument may also be submitted.
-It shall then require a two-thirds vote of the members voting to effect such removal.
+It shall then require a majority vote of the membership to effect such removal.

 Article IV – Officers